contactshreejadas-cpu/HR-Employee-Attrition-SQL-Analysis/insights/key_findings.md

-## Key Findings
+## Key Insights

-- Overall attrition rate is approximately 16%, indicating moderate employee turnover
+- Overall attrition rate is approximately **16%**
-- Sales department shows the highest attrition rate (20.63%)
+- The **Sales department** exhibits the highest attrition risk compared to other departments
-- Employees with low salary bands have higher attrition
+- Employees in **lower salary bands** show significantly higher attrition rates
-- Early-career employees and younger age groups are more likely to leave
+- **Early-career employees** (with fewer years at the company) are more likely to leave
+- **Younger age groups** demonstrate higher attrition, indicating challenges in early-stage employee retention